-At MDA camps, volunteer counselors work one-on-one with campers around the clock, providing the care, close supervision and attention that children with neuromuscular diseases need.
+At MDA camps, volunteer counselors work with campers around the clock, providing the care, close supervision and attention that children with neuromuscular diseases need.
 Counselors push wheelchairs, lift and transfer youngsters, and even “bunk” down near their campers.
 But above all, they become the camper’s friend for a week, and sometimes a lifetime.

 Parents can be assured that camp volunteers are thoroughly screened in a process that includes: a formal application, criminal background check, health and reference checks, and a personal interview with MDA staff.
 MDA follows all state mandates for volunteers who work with children.
 Volunteers receive training in the special needs of children with neuromuscular diseases.

 5. What if a camper wants to come home midweek?

 Sometimes children are reluctant to attend camp, due to fear of homesickness, having a new individual provide their personal care, being a first-time camper or other reasons.
 For those campers who experience homesickness, in most cases it quickly passes as the camper becomes busy with activities and making new camp friends.
 However, sometimes homesickness does not pass or a child may not be ready to attend a full week of overnight summer camp.